Zanubrutinib (Brukinsa™)

 • Do not floss or use toothpicks and use a soft-bristle toothbrush to brush your teeth.

 In rare cases, this medication can cause severe bleeding, also known as hemorrhage.
-You should contact your provider right away if you have any signs of bleedings already stated or any confusion, change in your speech or a headache that won't go away.
+You should contact your provider right away if you have any signs of bleeding or any confusion, change in your speech or a headache that won't go away.
 If you are scheduled to have surgery you will likely need to stop taking this medication for a period of time.
 Your provider will tell you when you should stop the medication and when you should resume.

 Low Red Blood Cell Count (Anemia)